mysteryjeans/doorstep/README.md

 **Django models and admin models have been defined in detail, I need your help & contributions to make this project full fledged e-commerce solution.**

 ### Demo
-Get head start in Doorsale development, clone both repos ([doorsale](https://github.com/mysteryjeans/doorsale) & [doorsale-demo](https://github.com/mysteryjeans/doorsale-demo)) and restore demo database.
-Demo repository is following master branch on Doorsale, so you should pull changes frequently to keep things synchronized and running smoothly, see demo readme for more details.
+Visit Doorsale [demo](http://doorsale-demo.fanaticlab.com/) site for the list of active features developed so far.
+To get start with e-commerce development of your own site using doorsale, just clone both repos ([doorsale](https://github.com/mysteryjeans/doorsale) & [doorsale-demo](https://github.com/mysteryjeans/doorsale-demo)) and restore demo database.

+Demo repository is following master branch on Doorsale, so you should pull changes frequently to keep things synchronized and running smoothly, see [demo project](https://github.com/mysteryjeans/doorsale-demo) readme for more details.

 ![Doorsale Demo Screenshot](https://raw.github.com/mysteryjeans/doorsale-demo/master/media/images/demo-screenshot.png)